What is Casein Protein and Should I Use It?

 Whey or Casein?

 At this point, people typically want to know the answer to just one question: Should I be taking whey or casein?
 The answer is both.

 Unlike casein, though, whey is a sort of “fast-acting” protein that is absorbed and put to use quickly.
-In some situations – like immediately after your workout when you just need something fast for recovery – whey is perfect.
-At other times, though, the steady nutritional value of casein would be best.
+In some situations – such as immediately after your workout when you just need something fast for recovery – whey is perfect.
+At other times, though, the steady “slow drip” of protein and nutritional value of casein would be best.